-Imagine this: NASA scientists have predicted an asteroid is going to drop from the sky onto Earth.
+Imagine this: NASA scientists have predicted an asteroid will soon slam into Earth.
 It would be more than a mile wide, traveling at about 20,000 miles per hour.
 The impact would be comparable to 2 million atomic bombs.
 Hitting the ground would turn whole cities into craters.
 Hitting the ocean could cause a Tsunami wave hundreds of feet in height.
 The dust in the air would cause months of darkness.
 What exactly should you do with information about a giant speeding rock careening toward Earth?

 Call it a speeding rock in space, or call it a small planetary body and one without an atmosphere.
 Asteroids are usually found orbiting the sun in what’s called the Main Asteroid Belt between the orbits of Mars and Jupiter.
 According to NASA, asteroids are thought to be “primordial material prevented by Jupiter’s strong gravity from accreting into a planet-sized body when the solar system was born 4.6 billion years ago.”
 The first—and largest—asteroid, Ceres, was discovered in 1801.
 “An asteroid less than about 30 feet in size is commonly called a meteoroid while still in space before it hits Earth’s atmosphere, becoming a meteor that burns up on entry before it hits the surface,” explained Johnson.
 Asteroid impact is what scientists consider a very low probability, but high-consequence event.